-Starting an arbitration proceeding What is needed to commence arbitration?
-Unless otherwise agreed by the parties, arbitral proceedings start on the date on which the respondent receives the application for arbitration, in accordance with the law (Article 1702).
+Unless otherwise agreed by the parties, arbitral proceedings start on the date on which the application for arbitration was communicated in accordance with Article 1678(1) (Article 1702).

 The standard limitation periods under civil law are:

 - 10 years for personal and contractual claims; and